Powerlearnproject/se-day1-assignment-daretechie/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry
+Explain what software engineering is and discuss its importance in the technology industry The process of designing, developing, and maintaining software **Answer:**

-**Answer:**
 Software Engineering is simply the design, development, testing and maintenance of software application.
 It has help in resolving challenges in the various aspect of our life.
 From communication, to health, education, agriculture, etc. And the emerging of AI has also help a lot.